 Word of Holmes’ essential work began to spread.
 President Lincoln himself was aware of the great need for embalming during the war, and so authorized it for the fallen.
 After the war was officially over, embalming continued to gain popularity as funeral parlors took advantage of the market.
 By the early 1900s, it had become mainstream in America.
 Over time, arsenic was replaced by formaldehyde as the preservative of choice.

 Embalming is still very common in modern funeral practice.
-But as cremation, natural burial, alkaline hydrolysis (more on that in a later post!) and other forms of final disposition gain in popularity, it’ll be interesting to see where embalming will be in 10, 15, or 20 years.
+But as more is realized about the carcinogenic effects of formaldehyde, and as cremation, natural burial, alkaline hydrolysis, and other forms of final disposition gain in popularity, it’ll be interesting to see where embalming will be in 10, 15, or 20 years.

 When you have lost someone you loved, especially someone who was very near and dear to you, you need help.
 You need loving support from family and friends, an ear to listen or a shoulder to cry on.
 You need help planning the funeral.
 You may need help just keeping the house clean and food stocked up.
 Sometimes you need gentle reminders to take care of yourself, to bathe, eat, and brush your teeth or hair.
 You may need spiritual support and guidance, such as what a pastor could provide.
 You may also seek professional help in managing your thoughts surrounding your grief, and that is perfectly okay.